slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your silence will not protect you.' -- Audre Lorde*

 > *'Do not build fortresses to protect yourself: isolation is dangerous.'
-'Play the perfect courtier.' -- Robert Greene (4th and 24th law of power)*
+'Play the perfect courtier.' -- Robert Greene (4th and 24th law of powers)*

 ### How to network?